The Definitive Guide to Building a Revenue Forecasting Model in Excel for SaaS CEOs

 Step 5: Add Charts and KPI Callouts

-5. Scenario Planning: Base, Best, and Worst Cases
+Base, Best, and Worst Case Scenario Planning

 In Excel, use different assumption tabs: